Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 That way, you can minimize the changeset for your custom node implementation, which reduces the risk of bugs.

 To help you integrate with full node implementations, we provide standard tools for initializing an app (`StateTransitionRunner`).
 In this section, we'll briefly show how to use them.
-Again it is not strictly required - just by implementing STF, you get the capability to integrate with DA layers and ZKVMs.
+Again it is not strictly required - just by implementing STF, you get the capability to integrate with DA layers and zkVMs.
 But, using these structures makes you more compatible with full node implementations out of the box.

 ### Using State Transition Runner